Mudface (Redman album)

-Mudface is the eighth solo studio album by American rapper Redman.
-It was released on November 13, 2015 through Gilla House Records.
-Recording sessions took place at Gilla House Studios.
-Production was handled by Boris Milanov, Desmond "Dez" Peterson, Illmind, Jahlil Beats, Labor Department, Marvel, Mike & Keys, Rick Rock, Rockwilder, Sebastian Arman, Theory Hazit, and Redman himself, who also served as executive producer.
-It features guest appearances from Ready Roc, Runt Dog, Stressmatic and Josh Gannet.
+Mudface is the eighth studio album by American rapper Redman.
+It was released on November 13, 2015, through Gilla House Records & distributed by Universal Music Group.
+The recording sessions took place at Gilla House Studios.
+The album was produced by Boris Milanov, Desmond "Dez" Peterson, Illmind, Jahlil Beats, Labor Department, Marvel, Mike & Keys, Rick Rock, Rockwilder, Sebastian Arman, Theory Hazit, and Redman.
+It features guest appearances from Ready Roc, Runt Dog, Stressmatic, and Josh Gannet.
 The album peaked at number 147 on the Billboard 200 and number 13 on the Top R&B/Hip-Hop Albums in the United States.